felangel/bloc/docs/fluttertodostutorial.md

 [todos_overview_page.dart.md](_snippets/flutter_todos_tutorial/lib/todos_overview_page.dart.md ':include') [//]: # (HCTOKEN)

 It is instructive to look at the structure using Flutter Inspector.
-This is the widget tree:
+This is the widget subtree:

 ![TodosOverviewPage_widget_tree.png](_snippets/flutter_todos_tutorial/images/TodosOverviewPage_widget_tree.png)

 Notice where `BlocProvider<TodosOverviewBloc>` is.
-Every widget below access to the `TodosOverviewBloc`.
-Any other widget (for example, above) will not have access to it.
+- Every widget below this one will have access to the `TodosOverviewBloc`.
+- Any other widget (for example, the main MaterialApp widget, or different subtrees) will not have access to it.

-!> Notably, `EditTodoPage`, described later, won't have access to `TodosOverviewBloc`.  `EditTodoPage` will use the repository to adjust with the list of todos.
+> Notably, `EditTodoPage`, described later, won't have access to `TodosOverviewBloc`.  `EditTodoPage` will use the repository to adjust with the list of Todos.
 And the repository's stream will talk to the `TodosOverviewBloc`, which then will tell `TodosOverviewPage` to re-render.
 The key is using the Stream.
+See a discussion of [event flow](#commentary-event-flow).

 `BlocProvider<TodosOverviewBloc>` is accessed three times under `MultiBlocListener`
 1. The first is a `BlocListener` dealing with errors, as shown below. `listenWhen` restricts this listener will be called. <br>
    It won't be called for all state changes, only those that correspond to line `//1`.
    Also, the `SnackBar` is only displayed when TodosOverviewStatus.failure at line `//2`.
-(Challenge: Add a success snackBar by modifying the if statement.)
+(User Challenge: Add a success snackBar by modifying the if statement.)

 ```dart
           BlocListener<TodosOverviewBloc, TodosOverviewState>(